CurtTilmes/raku-libcurl/README.md

 ## Content

-If you did not specify the ```download``` option to download content into a file, the content will be stashed in memory in a Buf object:
+If you did not specify the ```download``` option to download content into a file, the content will be stashed in memory in a Buf object you can access with the `.buf()` method.

-    say "Got binary content", $curl.buf;
+If you understand that the content is decodable as a string, you can call the ```.content($encoding = 'utf-8')``` method which will decode the content into a `Str`, by default with the **utf-8** encoding if not specified.

-If you understand that the content is decodable as a string, you can call the ```.content($encoding = 'utf-8')``` method which will decode the content into a Str, by default with the **utf-8** encoding if not specified.
+    say "Got content", $curl.content;

 ## Multi-part forms